simolus3/drift/docs/pages/docs/platforms.md

 // _openOnWindows could be implemented similarly by opening `sqlite3.dll`
 ```

-Be sure to use moor _after_ you set the platform-specific overrides.
+Be sure to use drift _after_ you set the platform-specific overrides.
-When you use moor in [another isolate]({{ 'Advanced Features/isolates.md' | pageUrl }}),
+When you usedrift in [another isolate]({{ 'Advanced Features/isolates.md' | pageUrl }}),
 you'll also need to apply the opening overrides on that background isolate.
-You can call them in the isolate's entrypoint before using any moor apis.
+You can call them in the isolate's entrypoint before using any drift apis.